julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 ChatGPT, acronym of Generative Pretrained Transformer, is a sophisticated language model created by OpenAI.
 Its primary function is to assist users by generating human-like text based on the prompts and questions it receive.
 It can understand and generate text in multiple languages, provide detailed responses on a wide range of topics, and help with tasks like writing, brainstorming, translating, and answering factual questions.
 During our research we discovered that, among the other Large Language Models, ChatGPT is the most accurate and the most updated.
 When asking the same questions to the other LLMs, ChatGPT was the one that gave us the most relevant and precise answers.
 For this reason, maybe, it is the most popular of them.

-##### Prompt Engineering

-We used several engineering prompts to achieve our purposes.
-Prompt engineering is the process of structuring an instruction that can be interpreted and understood by a generative AI model.
-So, a prompt is natural language text describing the task that an AI should perform.
-Prompt engineering may involve phrasing a query, specifying a style, providing relevant context or assigning a role to the AI.

-There are different types of prompt engineers: zero-shot prompting, few-shot prompting, chain-of-thought, generated-knowledge prompting, prompt chaining and tree-of-thought.
-We used several of them.

 Here are some examples of how we decided to use them: